ebi-uniprot/protvar-fe/public/help.md

 ---
 ##### <a name="direct-variant-link"></a>Direct variant Link Help

-You can access variant annotations directly using a permanent URL which mean that you can bypass the input screen.
+You can access variant annotations directly using a permanent URL which means that you can bypass the input screen.
 You can use either genomic coordinates or protein positions but you must state both the reference and variant allele.

 Examples of valid requests using genomic coordinates and protein information are given below.